A unified weighting framework for evaluating nearest neighbour classification: Results

 \subsection{NN}

 We first consider the effect of the distance on classification performance.
-We find that for all types of scaling and all weight types, Boscovich distance leads to significantly better performance than Euclidean ($p < 0.0031$) and Chebyshev ($p < 1.6 \cdot 10^{-9}$) distance.
-For this reason, we will only consider Boscovich distance for the rest of our analysis.
+We find that for all types of scaling and all weight types, Boscovich distance leads to significantly better performance than Euclidean ($p < 0.0031$) and Chebyshev ($p < 2.0 \cdot 10^{-9}$) distance.
+For this reason, we will continue with Boscovich distance only.
+However, we investigate this question in greater detail in Subsection~\ref{sec_results_distance_measures}.

 Next, we have a look at the different kernels.
 First we compare using each kernel for distance-weights versus rank-weights, for each type of scaling.
-With two exceptions, we find that distance-weights lead to significantly better classification performance than rank-weights ($p < 0.0019$).
-The exceptions are the reciprocal and Laplace kernels, for which the difference is not or only weakly significant, and to which we return below.
+With three exceptions, we find that distance-weights lead to significantly better classification performance than rank-weights ($p < 0.0019$).
+The exceptions are the reciprocally linear and Laplace kernels, for which the difference is not or only weakly significant and to which we return below, as well as the Gaussian kernel, for which the difference is only weakly significant with $r_{\infty}$-scaling ($p = 0.26$).

 Among the distance-weights, the Samworth kernel significantly outperforms all other kernels (Table~\ref{tab_p_values_nn_kernels}), with three exceptions.
-The difference with respect to the quartic and reciprocally squared kernel is only weakly significant with, respectively, $r_2$ and $r_{\infty}^*$ scaling.
-Moreover, with $r_{\infty}$ scaling, the quartic kernel is actually slightly better than the Samworth kernel on our data, but we will see below that $r_{\infty}$ scaling is suboptimal.
-Finally, we also find that Samworth distance weights outperform reciprocal ($p < 0.0048$) and Laplace ($p < 6.2 \cdot 10^{-6}$) rank weights across scaling measures.
+The difference with respect to the biquadratic and reciprocally quadratic kernel is only weakly significant with, respectively, $r_2$- and $r_{\infty}^*$-scaling.
+Moreover, with $r_{\infty}$-scaling, the biquadratic kernel is actually slightly better than the Samworth kernel on our data, but we will see below that $r_{\infty}$-scaling is suboptimal.
+Finally, we also find that Samworth distance-weights outperform reciprocally linear ($p < 0.0048$) and Laplace ($p < 6.2 \cdot 10^{-6}$) rank-weights across scaling measures.

 Samworth distance-weights also significantly outperform the combination of linear distance-weights and reciprocal rank-weights proposed by Gou et al. \cite{gou11novel} for all scaling types ($p < 0.044$) except $r_{\infty}$, where the difference is only weakly significant ($p = 0.13$).
 However, our general formula for NN classification also allows for other combinations.
-Indeed, we find that Samworth distance-weights are outperformed by the logical combination of Samworth distance-weights and Samworth rank-weights ($p < 0.040$).
+Indeed, we find that Samworth distance-weights are outperformed by the combination of Samworth distance-weights and Samworth rank-weights ($p < 0.040$).

 Finally, when we consider the different measures of dispersion that can be used to normalise a dataset through rescaling, we find that $r_1$, $r_2$ and $r_{\infty}^*$ do not significantly outperform each other for the combination of Samworth distance- and rank-weights, while they all outperform $r_{\infty}$ (Table~\ref{tab_p_values_scales}).
 For other weight types, we obtain comparable results.